History of German journalism: German Confederation, 1815–1867

 A large number of newspapers and magazines flourished.
 A typical small city had one or two newspapers; Berlin and Leipzig had dozens.
-The audience was limited to perhaps five percent of the adult men, chiefly from the aristocratic and middle classes, who followed politics.
+The audience was limited to around five percent of the adult men, chiefly from the aristocratic and middle classes.
 Liberal papers outnumbered conservative ones by a wide margin.
 Foreign governments bribed editors to guarantee a favorable image.
 Censorship was strict, and the government issued the political news they were supposed to report.
-After 1871, strict press laws were used by Bismarck to shut down the Socialist, and to threaten hostile editors.
+After 1871, strict press laws were used by Bismarck to shut down the socialists, and to threaten hostile editors.
 There were no national newspapers.
 Editors focused on political commentary, but also included a nonpolitical cultural page, focused on the arts and high culture.
 Especially popular was the serialized novel, with a new chapter every week.
 Magazines were politically more influential, and attracted the leading intellectuals as authors.